VarshithRV/corsmal_hrh/README.md

 2. `./scripts/extrinsic_calibration_azure_right.py` : a pretty crude way to calibration the right camera and save it to a config file.
 This uses the "handeye_target" frame detected by the moveit_calibtration method of an aruco grid.
 3. `./scripts/get_transformation.py` :get the transformation between any two connected frames.

-**Issues**:
-1. Calibration must be improved.
-2. Too many processes.

 ---

 ### 4. grasp_control_actions
 **Description**: This hosts the Action server for all the robot control actions that is intended to be used with the final behaviour.
-The list of actions would be yoink, rest, radial tracking and place.
-Interruption should be supported for the behaviour to be integrated properly.
-Currently this is tested in the pose_controller simulatin provided in the grasp_controller_simulator package.
-The output of the servo type actions like radial tracking and yoink, only interface change with the actual robot should be the velocity topic.
+The list of actions would be yoink, rest, radial tracking and place.</br>
+Supported Features(Tentative):</br>
+- [x] Interruptible actions.
+- [x] Configurable.
+- [x] No source code change between real and sim.
+- [ ] On the fly configuration.
+- [ ] Error handling in case of loss of pose.
+- [ ] Modularity and reusability, not true since the control and policy are tightly coupled in the context of actions, and the velocity filter is tightly coupled to the context of using the `twist_controller` because of the transformation.

 **Actions servers**:
 1. `scripts/rest_as.py` : This should infer the rest joint states as a ros parameter, plan a safe path to that joint state and stay there.
 Action type is infinite execution and motion planning type.
 Config for this is in the `/config/rest.yaml`.
 2. `scripts/place_as.py` : This should place the object in its end effector safely at the right place inferred by an input parameter, default place position must be configured as a ros parameter  if no parameter is provided in the action goal.
 The Action type is finite execution and motion planning type.Config for this is in the `/config/place.yaml`.
+3. `scripts/place_vel_as.py` : The configuration follows the same rules as classic place, but the control is done using PID with servoing instead of trajectory planning and execution.
+The Action type is finite execution and motion planning type.Config for this is in the `/config/place.yaml`.
-3. `scripts/radial_track_as.py` : This tracks the object provided certain conditions come true like if the object is predefined area of operation and feasible to grasp.
+4. `scripts/radial_track_as.py` : This tracks the object provided certain conditions come true like if the object is predefined area of operation and feasible to grasp.
 Action type is infinite execution and servo type.
 Config for this is in the `/config/radial_tracking.yaml`.
-4. `scripts/yoink_as.py` : This yoinks the object from the users hand.
+5. `scripts/yoink_as.py` : This yoinks the object from the users hand.
 Action type is finite execution and servo type.
 Config for this is in the `/config/yoink.yaml`.
+6. `scripts/client.py` : Client/ high level behaviour.

-These are simulated using the pose_controller type plant.
+These are tested with the real robot setup.

 **Launch Process**:
-1. `roscore`
+1. Sim/Real Launch process.
-2. `python3 $(rospack find grasp_controller_simulator)/scripts/pose_controller.py`
-3. `rosrun tf static_publisher 0 0 0 0 0 0 map world 50`
-4. `rostopic pub /filtered_grasp_pose geometry_msgs/PoseStamped <required_target_pose> -r 30`
-5. The servo type node that needs to be tested.
+2. for simulation `launch/action_server_sim.launch` loads the configuration files meant for simulation. for real `launch/action_servers.launch`.

 ### 5. grasp_controller_simulator
 **Description**: A very simple physics model to simulate 3d Pose control using velocity.
 All components are in the "world" frame.